 Meeting Strike a Pose Director Reijer Zwann and Kevin Stea at DocFest 2016.
 Yep.
 Kevin is actually striking a pose…

 A special mention now for all the live music that happens in Sheffield.
 Pick your fave artist, and hopefully your queer family will have also chosen the same gig to attend.
-A recent fave of ours was PWR BTM at The Harley.
-A very good time indeed.

 Support Services and Groups